Hubs-Network/hnv1/README.md

   `awardPilgrim`; skills appear on the Pilgrim Passport.
 - **Cancel** (open): the hub signs `CancelResidency`; relayer submits `cancelResidency`.

+**Awarding & attestation rule (important).** `PilgrimPassportSBT` allows only **one active attestation per (skill, hub)**: `_addSkillAttestation` reverts with `DuplicateAttestation` if the **same hub** already actively attested that skill to that Passport.
+A skill a Pilgrim already holds can still get an extra vouch, but only from a **different hub** (or from the same hub after revoking).
+Consequently:

+- The award selector only offers residency skills this hub has **not** already attested to that Passport (`getResidencyApplicantViews` computes `alreadyAttestedByHub` per selected pilgrim via `hasActiveAttestation`); already- attested skills are hidden with a note, and the server also rejects them before spending relayer gas.
+- If a Pilgrim applied with a skill this hub had previously attested (e.g. the Passport was originally minted through this hub), that skill is simply not re-awardable by the same hub — this is a contract constraint, not an app bug.

+The hub-signer UI also surfaces *"Selection opens after the application deadline ({date})"* while a residency is still open, since the contract enforces `ApplicationDeadlineNotPassed` for selection.

 ### EIP-712 messages

 Domain: `EIP712("HubsNetworkResidencies", "1")`, Sepolia.
 (AttestSkills uses the